-On an annual basis, we publish our Stewardship Report, which sets out how the Stewardship Policy has been implemented, in line with the requirements of the EU Shareholder Rights Directive II.
-This report includes highlights of engagements with managers, results from our annual Manager Engagement Survey and proxy voting activities.
+On an annual basis, we publish our Sustainability and Stewardship Report, which sets out how the Stewardship Policy has been implemented, in line with the requirements of the EU Shareholder Rights Directive II and with reference to the 12 Principles of the UK Stewardship Code.
+This report includes highlights of engagements with managers, results from our annual Sustainability and Stewardship Survey and proxy voting activities.